 Saying “Yes to the Dress” is one of the most exciting parts about the wedding planning process.
-So many brides have grown up watching the show, and seeing all the emotion that floods the room when the bride final finds the perfect one.
-I remember finally finding mine and looking around the room and seeing all the eyes of my family and friends fill with tears.
+So many brides have grown up watching the show and seeing all the emotion that floods the room when the bride finally finds the perfect one.
+I remember finally finding mine and looking around the room and seeing all of the eyes of my family and friends fill with tears.

 It is the craziest feeling, but when you know, you know!

-However, it is best to have a plan of action when you start your dress shopping experience.
-To help explain the best steps to take as you get ready for finding the dress of your dreams, and answer some of the biggest burning questions brides have when it comes to dress shopping, I have invited Tiffany the owner of Tiffany’s Bridal Boutique on to the blog today.
-She is one of the most caring and sweetest people I know, and loves to give back to the community.
+It’s best to have a plan of action when you start your dress shopping experience.
+To help explain the best steps to take as you get ready for finding the dress of your dreams and answer some of the biggest burning questions brides have when it comes to dress shopping, I have invited Tiffany, the owner of Tiffany’s Bridal Boutique, onto the blog today.
+She is one of the most caring and sweetest people I know and loves to give back to the community.
 I am so blessed to have her share some incredible insight with you all so that you can be prepared and ready to make wedding dress shopping stress-free and a memorable moment in the planning process.
 Enjoy!!

 XOXO ~ Heather Marie

 First and foremost, determine what you are going to spend.
 If you know you’re not going to spend $2,000 on your dress, don’t waste time trying on a bunch of wedding dresses out of your range.
 You’re better off zeroing in on your realistic price point so you can spend more time editing down the amazing options you can actually buy.